mark-obeirne/boardgameempire/testing.md

 11. Click on game of the month and ensure that dedicated GOTM page loads

 ### Search
+1. On mobile, ensure that the search panel unfolds when the magnifying glass is tapped
 1. Search without entering a query and ensure user is redirected to products page and shown a message to tell them that they did not enter a query
 2. Search for a product and ensure that products page loads with filtered results
 3. Search for a publisher or designer and ensure that products page loads with filtered results